caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 represented by lines (Figure \@ref(fig:trees-graph)).
 Graphs are useful representations of a variety of systems.
 For example, nodes could be people, and edges family relationships, connections in a social network, or financial transactions.

-Because it makes it easier to learn from adjacent fields when using mathematical conventions that are shared across fields, I will tend to use mathematical notation for phylogenies rather than the classical botanical nomenclatures.
-I will refer to edges rather than branches, tip nodes rather than leaves, etc...

 \begin{figure}
 \includegraphics[width=2.89in]{figures/graph_tree} \caption{Graph representing a phylogeny.
 The tip nodes typically represent sampled entities, like living organisms, sequenced genes, or fossils.
 The internal nodes are ancestors that immediately precede divergence events.
 The root is a special internal node that has no parent.
 It is acyclic (ie, there are no paths that go in circles).
 The graph is bifurcating-- the root node has two edges that connect it to its children, the other internal nodes each have three edges (one that connects to the parent, two to children), and the tips each have one edge (that connects to their parents).}(\#fig:trees-graph-tree)